 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, Who am I to be brilliant, gorgeous, talented, and fabulous?
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people will not feel insecure around you.
 We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It is not just in some of us; it is in everyone and as we let our own light shine, we unconsciously give others permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.

 I need frequent reminders–quotes, images, podcasts–that I am worth taking care of and ready lists of strategies and supports for self-care.
 I need daily inspiration, even beyond my meditation practice.
 Hence I am always on the lookout for things that keep me on the self-care track (or get me back there when I’ve fallen off).
 Here I want to offer some of the things I’ve found useful.
 Who knows?
 Maybe something here will help you, too, shine your light on this world.
 Heaven knows the world needs it.

-APPS FOR YOUR PHONE
+MINDFULNESS APPS FOR YOUR PHONE

 How To Be A Friend To Yourself (4 minutes)